zwiebert/tronferno-mcu/README.md

 # tronferno-mcu
 MCU firmware to control Fernotron devices via CLI .
-Runs on one ESP8266 or ATMEGA328P
+Can run on ESP8266 or ATMEGA328P micro controller.

 #### This project is Experimental Software.
 It may contain bugs and errors.
 Use at your own risk.